huggingface/transformers/docs/source/en/tasks/idefics.md

 ## Image-guided text generation

-For more creating applications, you can use image-guided text generation to generate text based on an image.
+For more creative applications, you can use image-guided text generation to generate text based on an image.
 This can be useful to create descriptions of products, ads, descriptions of a scene, etc.

 Let's prompt IDEFICS to write a story based on a simple image of a red door: